Nationals vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

+- When it comes to the total, the Nationals and their opponents are 4-6-0 in their previous 10 games.

-- The Nationals have not covered a spread in any of their past 10 games (one of those mathchups had a spread).
+- The Nationals have fallen short of covering the runline in the one of their past 10 games that had a set runline.

 Nationals Betting Records & Stats

-- The Nationals have an against the spread record of 6-5-0 in 11 games with a line this season.
+- The Nationals are 6-5-0 against the spread in their 11 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!